codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 ### Your application

-You need a JavaScript application to render the component in.
-It works with all major JavaScript frameworks, including React, and with vanilla JavaScript.
+You need a JavaScript application to render the component.
+The component works with all major JavaScript frameworks, including React, and with vanilla JavaScript.
 You can choose to implement it in TypeScript.
 We don't recommend using it in an iframe because it will not work for security reasons (CORS).

 :::tip Link SDK and Connection Management SDK